SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 6 FIXED ASSETS

 6.1 Premises and other fixed assets are stated at historical cost (or revalued amounts, as the case may be), less accumulated depreciation and impairment losses, if any.
 Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.
-Subsequent expenditure incurred on assets put to use is capitalised only when it increases the future benefit / functioning capability from / of such assets.
+Subsequent expenditure incurred on assets put to use is capitalized only when it increases the future benefit / functioning capability from / of such assets.
 Profit on sale of immovable properties are being formed part of profit and loss account of the Bank.

 6.2 Revaluation of Fixed Assets

 Portfolio of immovable properties is revalued periodically by an independent valuer to reflect current market valuation.
-All land and building owned by the Bank and used as branches, administrative offices, staff quarters etc. are grouped under Bank's own premises in fixed assets category.
+All land and building owned by the Bank and used as branches, administrative offices, staff quarters etc. are grouped under Bank’s own premises in the fixed assets category.
 Appreciation as per latest valuation report, if any, on revaluation is credited to Revaluation Reserve under Capital Reserves.
 Additional Depreciation on the revalued asset is charged to the Profit and Loss Account and appropriated from the Revaluation Reserves to Other Revenue Reserve.

 6.3 Premises include land and building under construction.